 Dry Mouth Makes Everything Worse

 Saliva plays a critical role in controlling oral bacteria and washing away food debris.
 When saliva production drops, odour-producing bacteria multiply faster and the mouth loses its natural self-cleaning ability.
+A constantly dry mouth is a common and often overlooked driver of bad breath.

 Common causes of dry mouth include: